Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/proportional_edit.rst

 Combine these techniques with vertex painting to create fantastic landscapes.
-The Fig. final rendered landscape image below shows the results of proportional editing after the application of textures and lighting.
+The Fig. :ref:`fig-view3d-transform-landscape-rendered` below shows the results of proportional editing after the application of textures and lighting.

+.. _fig-view3d-transform-landscape-rendered:

 .. figure:: /images/editors_3dview_objects_transform_roportional-edit_example.jpg
    :width: 620px